 There are a number of features to be taken into account when considering dissolving a company:

-- Cost effective – in some cases you can apply to have a company removed from the Companies House register by simply submitting a DS01 form and paying a £10 charge.
+- Cost effective – in some cases you can apply to have a company removed from the Companies House register by simply submitting a DS01 form or completing the application online and paying an £8 charge.

 - Bona Vacantia – once a company has been dissolved any remaining assets pass to the Crown in a state termed ‘bona vacantia’ which means ownerless property.
 To avoid losing assets this way, prior to the dissolution any distributable capital should be divided between the shareholders and a Capital Reduction process should be employed to extract any remaining non-distributable assets.